ckullal/academic-kickstart/content/home/demo.md

 Our research dream is to “dial in” material properties of 3D nanostructured bulk materials through precise fabrication and characterization of polymers.
 The consistent themes of my research are polymers, unconventional nanolithography, and optics.
 A unique strength of our group is the use of <span style="color: red;">super-resolution optics</span>, i.e. the ability of far field optical microscopy and lithography to circumvent the diffraction barrier and achieve nanoscale resolutions with visible light.
 Through our recent and ongoing contributions, we seek to establish research leadership in the application of super-resolution optics to reveal and control the 3D morphology of nanostructured polymers and gels.

-# make links liek this [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides to easily personalize the template and then [add your own content](https://sourcethemes.com/academic/docs/managing-content/).

-# This homepage section is an example of adding [elements](https://sourcethemes.com/academic/docs/writing-markdown-latex/) to the [*Blank* widget (https://sourcethemes.com/academic/docs/widgets/).

-# Backgrounds can be applied to any section.
-Here, the *background* option is set give a *color gradient*.